Pylons/pyramid/docs/narr/project.rst

 As we saw in :ref:`firstapp_chapter`, it's possible to create a :app:`Pyramid` application completely manually.
-However, it's usually more convenient to use a :term:`cookiecutter` to generate a basic :app:`Pyramid` :term:`project`.
+However, it's usually more convenient to use our :term:`cookiecutter` to generate a basic :app:`Pyramid` :term:`project`.

 A project is a directory that contains at least one Python :term:`package`.
-You'll use a cookiecutter to create a project, and you'll create your application logic within a package that lives inside the project.
+You'll use the :app:`Pyramid` cookiecutter to create a project, and you'll create your application logic within a package that lives inside the project.
 Even if your application is extremely simple, it is useful to place code that drives the application within a package, because (1) a package is more easily extended with new code, and (2) an application that lives inside a package can also be distributed more easily than one which does not live within a package.

-The Pylons Project provides several :app:`Pyramid` cookiecutters that you can use to generate a project.
-Each cookiecutter makes different configuration assumptions about what type of application you're trying to construct.
+The Pylons Project provides a :app:`Pyramid` cookiecutter that you can use to generate a project.
+Our cookiecutter allows several configuration options to layout what type of application you're trying to construct.

-These cookiecutters are rendered using the ``cookiecutter`` command that you may install.
+This cookiecutter is rendered using the ``cookiecutter`` command that you may install.

 .. seealso::